AfiqHasiff/Auto-Twitter-Avi/README.md

 ## About The Project

 If you have been a Twitter user since the dawn of time, I'm pretty sure you have seen users with GIFs as their avatar.
-As of 2013, Twitter has removed the ability to have animated GIFs as you profile picture, even though we are is still allowed to use GIFs as our profile picture, however <a href="https://developer.twitter.com/en/docs/twitter-api/v1/accounts-and-users/manage-account-settings/api-reference/post-account-update_profile_image">GIFs will be converted to a static GIF of the first frame, removing the animation.</a>
+As of 2013, Twitter has removed the ability to have animated GIFs as you profile picture, even though we are is still allowed to use GIFs as our profile picture, however <a href="https://developer.twitter.com/en/docs/twitter-api/v1/accounts-and-users/manage-account-settings/api-reference/post-account-update_profile_image#parameters">GIFs will be converted to a static GIF of the first frame, removing the animation.</a>

-Regretting my decision for replacing my GIF profile picture with a more updated image for "cool points", this is closest way I came up with to curb my regret.
+Regretting my decision for replacing my GIF profile picture with a more updated image for "cool points", this is the closest way I came up with to curb my regret.

 ## Prerequisites